-In this episode of the Trialled and Tested podcast, Jamie Scott from Evidence Based Education speaks to Eleanor Stringer and Matthew van Poortvliet from the Education Endowment Foundation to find out more about their approach to identifying projects to fund, scaling-up promising projects and running evaluations.
+In this episode of the Trialled and Tested podcast, ‘Efficacy, evidence and evaluation’, Jamie Scott from Evidence Based Education speaks to Eleanor Stringer and Matthew van Poortvliet from the Education Endowment Foundation to find out more about their approach to identifying projects to fund, scaling-up promising projects and running evaluations.

 Here’s a full account of the questions put to Eleanor and Matthew:

 2:02 – What does the EEF look for when considering which projects to fund?